 Model Form

 There exists a wide range of modeling techniques that may be used to simulate the behavior of common multi-girder bridges.
 The two modeling techniques employed in these guidelines are the element-level and shell element methods of modeling.
-Both methods can reasonably simulate most bridge responses but each have their own limitations.
+Both methods can reasonably simulate most bridge responses but each has its own limitations.

 The element-level model is the most common class of 3D finite element models employed for constructed systems (ASCE, 2013).
 This model employs one-dimensional elements (beam elements) to model girders, diaphragms, and barriers, and two-dimensional (plates/shell elements) to model the deck and sidewalks.
 In an element-level model, a girder is discretized into 1D beam elements with the cross-section applied through the definition of geometric properties (e.g. area, moment of inertia, etc.).
 Link elements are used to connect components (i.e. girders to the deck, diaphragms to the girders, etc.) to remain consistent with the 3D geometry of the structure.
 Figure X below is a schematic that shows how the 3D geometry of the bridge is simulated using the beam, shell, and link elements described.
 An element-level model can reasonably simulate most bridge responses; however, the shortcomings of this method include: (1) an inability to effectively simulate warping deformation of girders (associated with torsion), and (2) an inability to simulate localized stresses (i.e. stress concentrations) associated with geometric discontinuities.
 These shortcomings may be critical when modeling construction sequences for complex bridges (White et al. 2012), or for advanced fatigue/fracture assessment, however they are not relevant for the global limit states that are evaluated in load rating.

 The most significant distinction between element-level and shell element models of multi-girder bridges is that the girder in shell element models are discretized vertically, laterally, and longitudinally using shell elements.
 Additionally, link elements are used along the cross-section of the girder to enforce compatibility.
 Unlike the element-level model, the shell element model allows for accurate simulation of the warping of girders due to torsion, and the simulation of localized stresses (i.e. stress concentrations).
 Some caution is advised when using shell element models as erroneous localized stress concentrations may become apparent.
 Moreover, shell element models may be undesirable for common use as model construction, computation, and result extraction activities are more time consuming and more difficult than with element-level models.
-Figure X below shows how the 3D geometry of the bridge is simulated using the in a shell element model.
+Figure X below shows how the 3D geometry of the bridge is represented using a shell element model.

 Unless otherwise noted, all steel multi-girder bridges are modeled using the element-level modeling method.
 The following sections provide a more detailed description of the modeling of each component of the bridge superstructure.